 (iii) reimburse us promptly for any funds which have been paid to you but to which you are not entitled under these Terms.

 (a) advise if GST has been included or excluded on all fees quoted; and

-(b) provide you with a statement and Tax Invoice at the end of the month reconciling to the funds deposited into your nominated account.
+(b) provide you with a statement at the end of the month reconciling to the funds deposited into your nominated account.